pmareke/elixir_and_phoenix_journey/elixir/NOTES.md

 - In Elixir we group several functions into modules.
 - In order to create our own modules in Elixir, we use the `defmodule` macro.
 - We use the `def` macro to define functions in that module.
+- We use the `defp` macro to define private functions in that module.
 - Elixir also supports `.exs` files for scripting.
 - Function declarations also support guards and multiple clauses.
 - If a function has several clauses, Elixir will try each clause until it finds one that matches.